A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Numerical simulations

-Let us first compare the actual 3$\sigma$ enclosure (gold diamonds) with its second-order single-set representation (dotted blue line).
-As can be seen, a single-set representation fails to capture the exact curvature of the uncertainty set.
-This feature is particularly evident at the extremes, where the propagated uncertainty set significantly bends, and its single-set second-order representation diverges.
+Let us first compare the actual 3$\sigma$ enclosure (gold diamonds) with its second-order, single-set approximation (dotted blue line).
+As can be seen, a single polynomial fails to capture the exact curvature of the uncertainty set.
+This feature is particularly evident at the extrema, where the propagated uncertainty set significantly bends, and its single-set approximation diverges.
 This behaviour becomes more apparent for longer propagation windows, as can be seen by comparing Fig.~\ref{subfig:LOADS_t_33} and Fig.~\ref{subfig:LOADS_t_42}.

-The \acrshort{loads} algorithm aims at maintaining the computational agility of second order expansions while increasing the overall accuracy.
-This is achieved by approximating the uncertainty set with a manifold of locally second order expansions.
+The \acrshort{loads} algorithm aims at maintaining the computational agility of second-order expansions while increasing the overall accuracy.
+This is achieved by approximating the uncertainty set with a manifold of locally second-order expansions.
 The comparison between the blue dotted line and the black grid clearly shows the capability of the \acrshort{loads} to accurately describe the curvature of the set using multiple domains.
-The local shape of the single boxes can be better inspected by looking at Fig.~\ref{fig:LOADS_focus}, which shows a detail of the most stretched portion of Fig.~\ref{subfig:LOADS_t_33}.
+The local shape of the single boxes can be better inspected by looking at Fig.~\ref{subfig:LOADS_t_33_focus}, which shows a detail of the most stretched portion of Fig.~\ref{subfig:LOADS_t_33}.
 The generated sets are quasi-parallelograms, with smaller size where the curvature of the overall set increases.
+The propagation process causes the uncertainty set to stretch and eventually fold over itself, as can be seen by inspecting the bottom-left portion of Fig.~\ref{subfig:LOADS_t_42_focus}.
+Still, the \acrshort{loads} can accurately describe the shape of the propagated uncertainty set.
+Note also that some \acrshort{mc} samples actually fall out of the propagated set.
+This can be seen both in Fig.~\ref{subfig:LOADS_t_33_focus} ($x$<-6500~km, -1.2e4~km<$y$<-1.1e4~km) and in Fig.~\ref{subfig:LOADS_t_42_focus} (-1.95e4~km<$x$<-1.94e4~km, 500~km<$y$<1000~km).
+This is not unexpected, as the selected $3\sigma$ enclosure unavoidably discards a minimal but non irrelevant fraction of the probability mass.